graphcore/examples/applications/popart/bert/bert_data/README.md

 The files from step 3 require further preprocessing with the `wikipedia_preprocessing.py` script:

-`python wikipedia_preprocessing.py --input-file /target_folder/AA/ --output-file /preprocessed_target_folder`
+`python3 wikipedia_preprocessing.py --input-file /target_folder/AA/ --output-file /preprocessed_target_folder`

 where `target_folder/AA` contains the files from step 3 and `preprocessed_target_folder` will contain the new files (wiki_00_cleaned, wiki_01_cleaned, ...).
 The structure of the text in these files is now the same as the structure of the text in the `sample_text.txt` file.